 Review: Putting Studded, Studless Winter Tires to the Test, Gene Petersen, Oct.
 16, 2012

-Review Credibility: Very Good Perfect on ice and nearly perfect on snow, the Nokian Hakkapeliitta 7 is "the test team's overwhelming favorite" in this Swedish publication's painstaking 28-tire comparison test.
-It's loud, with long braking distances on wet pavement, but it's "the best choice" on snow and ice.
+Perfect on ice and nearly perfect on snow, the Nokian Hakkapeliitta 8 (similar to the Hakkapeliitta 7 in the U.S.) is "ridiculously good" in this Swedish publication's painstaking 20-tire comparison test.
+It's loud, with long braking distances on bare pavement, but it's "the best on ice."

-Review Credibility: Very Good This Swedish magazine conducts an 11-tire winter test, and the Nokian Hakkapeliitta 7 does just as well as in other Scandinavian reviews.
-It's perfect in all ice tests (braking, acceleration, traction and handling) and nearly perfect on snow.
-Dry-pavement performance suffers somewhat, however.
+This Swedish magazine tests nine studded winter tires, and the Nokian Hakkapeliitta 8 (like the Hakkapeliitta 7) does just as well as in most other Scandinavian reviews.
+It's nearly perfect in all ice and snow tests.
+It's not as good on wet roads, though, and it's noisy.

 Review: The White Hell, Oleg Rastagajev and Erik Söderholm, Autumn 2013

 Here's another Scandinavian vote for the Nokian Hakkapeliitta 8 (similar to the Hakkapeliitta 7).
 In this comprehensive test of eight studded tires, other competitors grip wet and slushy roads better -- but none delivers that "feeling of confidence" on snow and ice as the top-scoring Nokian.

 Review: Here Come the Environmental Studs, Erik Rönnblom, Autumn 2013